Oishinbo: Reception

-In the 1980s Japan had an upsurge in popularity in the gurume movement, called the "gourmet boom."
-Iorie Brau, author of "Oishinbo’s Adventures in Eating: Food, Communication, and Culture in Japanese Comics," said that this was the largest factor of the increase in popularity of gurume comics.
+In the 1980s, Japan had an upsurge in popularity in the gurume movement, called the "gourmet boom."
+Iorie Brau, author of Oishinbo’s Adventures in Eating: Food, Communication, and Culture in Japanese Comics, said that this was the largest factor of the increase in popularity of gurume comics.
 The series's first volume sold around one million copies.
 The popularity of Oishinbo the comic lead to the development of the anime, the live action film, and many fansites.
 The fan-sites chronicle recipes that appeared in the manga.

-Tetsu Kariya, the writer of Oishinbo, has said in a 1986 interview that he was not a food connoisseur, and that he felt embarrassed whenever food experts read the comic.
+Tetsu Kariya, the writer of Oishinbo, said in a 1986 interview that he was not a food connoisseur, and that he felt embarrassed whenever food experts read the comic.

 Controversy regarding Fukushima episodes

-Responding to severe criticism of Oishinbo's treatment of the Fukushima nuclear disaster, Shogakukan Inc. halted publication of Oishinbo, at least temporarily, its last appearance thus being the May 12, 2014, edition in the weekly Big Comic Spirits.
-Although the halt of publication coincides with the controversy, the editorial staff also claim that it is part of a previously scheduled break.
-Before its termination, the final chapters of Oishinbo were given credit with bringing to the forefront a franker discussion of radiation effects flowing from the disaster.
+In April 2014, Oishinbo featured a story about the Fukushima nuclear accident called "The Truth of Fukushima".
+In this story, characters who visited the nuclear plant suffer nosebleeds that don't stop, and they conclude that the government should help people move away from the area because of the radiation.
+This prompted an intense backlash, both from local governments in Fukushima and across Japan; even Shinzo Abe weighed in, calling the claims "baseless rumors".
+The publisher had included statements along with the story from the Fukushima prefectural government and radiation expert Ikuro Anzai, objecting to the story for misleading people and noting that discrimination against Fukushima residents and products was doing far more harm than any radiation in the area.
+Despite these statements, Kariya stood by the story in the midst of the controversy, saying he had researched Fukushima for two years and could "only write the truth," but noted that he was not expecting such a strong reaction from the public.
+The following month, Shogakukan Inc. put Oishinbo on hiatus, its last appearance being the May 12, 2014, edition in the weekly Big Comic Spirits.
+Although the halt of publication coincided with the controversy, the editorial staff claimed they had scheduled the hiatus beforehand.